 The Cyber 9/12 Student Challenge remains the only major student competition devoted to national security policy recommendations for responses during a major cyber incident.
 It engages students with a group of senior-level cybersecurity practitioners acting as judges, representing various sectors including government, finance, telecom, and the press.

 Part interactive learning experience and part competitive scenario exercise, the Cyber 9/12 Student Challenge gives students interested in cyber conflict policy an opportunity to interact with expert mentors, judges, and cyber professionals while developing valuable skills in policy analysis and presentation.

-Student competitors were also able to engage in question-and-answer sessions with world-class cyber experts like General Mike Hayden (ret), the former director of both the Central Intelligence Agency and National Security Association, and Chris Painter, America’s top cyber diplomat.
+Student competitors were also able to engage in question-and-answer sessions with world-class cyber experts like MG John A. Davis (Ret.), Senior Military Advisor for Cyber to the Under Secretary of Defense at the US Department of Defense, The Hon.
+James Miller, the former Under Secretary of Defense for Policy at the US Department of Defense, and H.E.
+Sorin Ducaru, NATO Assistant Secretary General for Emerging Security Challenges.
 Tom Parker from FusionX, a firm specializing in simulating realistic cyberattacks for its clients, engaged the participants in a mock computer network exploitation exercise, demonstrating methods commonly utilized by real-world cyber adversaries to compromise governments and private companies.
-The event also hosted a career panel of young cybersecurity professionals advising the students as they plan their future careers.
+The event also hosted career panels of cybersecurity professionals advising the students as they plan their future careers.

-In addition to the event in Washington, DC, the competition will, for the first time, also take place in Geneva, Switzerland on April 22-23, 2015.
-The event is organized in collaboration with the Geneva Center for Security Policy, gathering eighteen teams from across Europe and the United States.
+In addition to the event in Washington, DC, the competition will, for the second time, also take place in Geneva, Switzerland on April 7-8, 2015.
+The event is organized in collaboration with the Geneva Centre for Security Policy, with twenty-seven teams currently registered from across Europe and the United States and Iran.